mr-ravin/lambda_psi_neuron_field_experiment/README.md

 ```

-This is the main command for reproducing the full experiment grid.
+**Case 1** is the **primary experiment** used for the complete comparison grid, while Case 2 is the hidden-only architectural ablation.

 `--download-dataset` allows any missing datasets to be downloaded.